Easter Dinner Meal Plan!

 2. DOUBLE YOUR RECIPE

 If time and space allows, make extra food that can be used for leftovers and appetizers later.
-This is one of my favorite ways to maximize the time I spend with family and minimize the total time I spend cooking and cleaning.
+This is one of my favorite ways to maximize the time I spend with family and I also minimize the total time I spend cooking and cleaning.

 3. GET EVERYONE IN THE KITCHEN

 Get all of your guests involved!
-If you have someone who loves to make dessert, ask them to do the baking.
+If you have someone who loves to make dessert, then ask them to do the baking.
 For those who love to eat but don’t love to cook, ask them to stay in the kitchen after the meal and help with dishes, bring the wine or pick up fresh bread from the local bakery.
 Delegating tasks will make everyone feel connected and important and less stress for you, see my theme here?

 4. ASK THE KIDS TO HELP